MichaelZinsmaier/akka-http-timeout-bug/README.md

 - added DelayCancelationFlow, no effect
 - added an example with a BidiPipe that separates server side flows (IdleTimeout.scala runnable as Test)

+Images
+ - added two images that show a wireshark dump taken with our local test cases

+ In both cases a WS connection between a server and client has been created.
+Timeout happens after two seconds.
+The test is "sleeping" for 5 seconds afterwards and then terminates.
+With 10.0.0 the RST is send from the server side (5001) to the client after ~2 seconds.
+In 10.0.5 the RST is send by the client after around 5 seconds when the test ends and connections break anyway.

 ### Summary
 Since version 10.0.1 Akka HTTP WebSocket server does not fail internal streams if a timeout happens.